VulGen Workshop at ACM SIGIR 2026

 University Profile · ADM+S Profile · Google Scholar

+Prof. Leckie has broad expertise in developing AI techniques for a variety of applications in telecommunications, such as cyber security, network management, fault diagnosis and the Internet-of-Things.
 He also has an interest in robust and scalable machine learning algorithms for problems such as clustering and anomaly detection, with a focus on adversarial machine learning.

 ARC Centre of Excellence for Automated Decision-Making and Society (ADM+S)